Koredotcom/docs/docs/gale/models/fine-tuned-models/generate-an-api-key.md

 # Generate a New API Key

-You can generate an API for your custom model and share it with other trusted users.
-It is essential to have a secure API key when trying to connect to this custom model in an external environment.
+You can generate an API for your fine-tuned model and share it with other trusted users.
+It is essential to have a secure API key when trying to connect to this fine-tuned model in an external environment.

-**To generate a new API key for your custom model, follow these steps**:
+**To generate a new API key for your fine-tuned model, follow these steps**:

-1. Click the **API keys** tab in the left panel on the **Overview** page of your custom model.
+1. Click the **API keys** tab in the left panel on the **Overview** page of your fine-tuned model.

     <img src="../images/navigate-to-data-module.png" alt="Navigate to Data Module" title="Navigate to Data Module" style="border: 1px solid gray; zoom:80%;">